MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-tenant-isolation-overview.md

 - M365-security-compliance
 f1.keywords:
 - NOCSH
-description: "A summary of how Microsoft enforces tenant isolation for Office 365."
+description: "A summary of how Microsoft enforces tenant isolation for Microsoft 365."
 ---

-# Tenant Isolation in Office 365
+# Tenant Isolation in Microsoft 365

 One of the primary benefits of cloud computing is concept of a shared, common infrastructure across numerous customers simultaneously, leading to economies of scale.
 This concept is called *multi-tenancy*.
 Microsoft works continuously to ensure that the multi-tenant architectures of our cloud services support enterprise-level security, confidentiality, privacy, integrity, and availability standards.